Poulpes/onboarding/readme.md

 	- You're a frontend expert and you don't want to know what's a migration ?
 You're not gonna work backend.
 	- You're a junior backend dev, you won't be in charge of the app architecture *...but you'll have time to discuss it with the lead dev*.

-	In addition, we're trying to meet your expectation:  You're backend but you're keen on learning some frontend, we'll do our try to acccomodate  meet your expectation.
+	In addition, we're trying to meet your development expectation:  You're backend but you're keen on learning some frontend, we'll do our best to acccomodate it, as long as 1) you'll tell us ;) 2) it does not jeopardize .  meet your expectation.
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity